matkv/matkv.github.io/Flutter.md

 ## Material Design

 In Flutter, material components are widgets that follow the Material design guidelines.
+Material Design is built into Flutter, Flutter embraces the Material design language.

+Material Design is a design system developed by Google.

 These widgets have properties that enable customization.
 For example, buttons and outlines can be given different shapes, gridviews can be heavily customized beyond the standard table like layout.